ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 When you attach a secondary volume to a virtual server instance, the primary boot volume gets priority IOPS and bandwidth allocation to ensure reasonable boot times.
 Boot volume IOPS and bandwidth are never reduced below 3000 IOPS or 393 Mbps.

-All volumes are assigned instance bandwidth proportional to their maximum bandwidth, where the sum of all volume bandwidth equals the overall instance storage bandwidth limit.
+All volumes are assigned instance bandwidth proportional to their maximum bandwidth, where the sum of all volume bandwidth equals the overall "volumes" bandwidth.

 In our [example](#volume-adjust-bandwidth), the remaining bandwidth allocated on the instance for data volumes was 1,607 Mbps (2000 Mbps less 393 Mbps for the boot volume).
-After attaching the above volume to the instance, the volume would optimally require 640 Mbps.
+After attaching the data volume to the instance, the volume would optimally require 640 Mbps.
 If this was the only attached volume, it would get this full bandwidth allocation.
 If you had two additional volumes of greater capacity, the bandwidth allocation might be less.

 Unattached volume bandwidth may not be the same as the actual bandwidth you'll see after the volume is attached to an instance.
-This is due to the amount of bandwidth dedicated to storage and the total number of volumes that are attached.
+This is due to the amount of bandwidth dedicated to the boot volume and all other attached data volumes.

 ## Estimating volume bandwidth
 {: #volume-estimate-bandwidth}